 Rope bondage is powerful play with your body and mind.
 It is much more than just decorative ties and spectacular suspensions.
 It is a practice that deals symbolically with themes such as torture, abuse, restriction, imprisonment, dependency and loss of control.
-It can be practiced on a purely physical level, focussing on technique, aesthetics and form.
-It can be an artistic collaboration, based on an equal partnership between the person who ties and the person who gets tied.
-It can have a focus on connection, trust and relationship.
+It can be practiced on a purely technical level, focussing on knots and patterns, form, design and physics.
+It can be an artistic collaboration aiming for presentation and expression, based on an equal partnership between the person who ties and the person who gets tied.
+It can have a focus on emotion, connection, trust and relationship.
 It can also be approached as an erotic practice, where sensual and/or sexual pleasure is the motivation.
 And it can be practiced as a game of power, a play with dominance and submission, where rope partners engage in a powerful psychodynamic encounter based on pre-established roles of dominant and submissive.

-All these forms are welcome at EURIX and can be practiced without restriction, as long as the basic principles of “safe, sane and consensual” are respected.
+All these forms are welcome at EURIX and can be practiced without restriction, as long as the basic principles of “safe, sane and consensual” or R.A.C.K.
+(Risk Aware Consensual Kink) are respected.
 We, the organizers, consider EURIX a sex positive space where BDSM play and sexual activities between consenting adults are permitted and embraced.
-In the long run, we wish to develop rope bondage as an art form and, in our view, this is only possible with the freedom to experiment with power relations, sexuality, extreme emotions and intense sensations.
+In the long run, we wish to develop rope bondage as an art form and, in our view, this is only possible with the freedom to experiment with power relations, sexuality, extreme emotions and intense sensations as well.

-As a newcomer to the event, it is therefore crucial to be aware of the power and potential dangers – both physical and emotional – such a space can create.
+As a newcomer to the event, it is therefore crucial to be aware of the powerful dynamics such a space invites and the potential dangers – both physical and emotional – it can generate.
 If you are actively participating in EURIX as a rigger or model, it is essential to be crystal clear in your intentions and motivations before you enter into a rope scene, especially if you are playing with a person you do not know.
 The questions “Would you like to tie me?” or “Can I tie you?” can mean many different things.

 Questions to ask yourself before a scene (rope bottom):